-Who would be on your personal advisory
+Who would be on your personal advisory board for resilience?

 Knowing myself and knowing how I work and fit best with other people

 This is the final page.
 Hopefully by now you've done some thinking, looked at a few of the links and the read around the most pertinent topics for you and your resilience.